This Mexican Breakfast Casserole is full of your favorite Latin-style flavors and even makes a good dinner dish. It’s that filling and that delicious!

 - 1 cup Pepper Jack cheese, shredded

-- Spray an 8 X 8 baking dish with cooking spray.
+- Spray an 8 X 8-inch baking dish with cooking spray.
 Spread half of the beans in the bottom of dish.
 Top with half of the Ro-Tel.
 Layer the tortillas on top.
-Spread the other half of the beans over the tortillas and top with the remaining tomatoes.
+Spread the other half of the beans over the tortillas and top with the remaining Ro-Tel.

-- Serve with the avocado, tomatoes and sour cream.
+- Serve with avocado, tomatoes, salsa, and sour cream if desired.